cs100/template-lab-02-git-flow/README.md

 This lab will be extending the work you did in the Bash and Unit Tests lab.
 Create an issue for initializing the repository with the previous labs files (you should choose a good title and description) and assign the issue to both partners along with an "enhancement" label.

-Start by cloning the repository for this lab.
-Since the code provided in this lab already contains a submodule you will need to clone it recursively in order to recieve the code in the submodule along with the repository code.
+The code provided in this lab already contains a submodule, so you will need to clone it recursively in order to recieve the code in the submodule along with the repository code.

 ```
 git clone --recursive <lab-clone-url>